AllenNeuralDynamics/aind-smartspim-pipeline/README.md

 ```bash
 bash environment/create_slurm_env.sh /path/to/environment
 ```
 After execution, the script will create the environment in the provided location.
+We recommend using the script `create_singularity_containers.sh` to avoid having the submission job creating the SIFs as these could fail depending the resources the node has.
+Please, place these SIFs in the nextflow work directory in a folder called 'singularity'.

 Before submission, you need to configure the `nextflow_slurm.config` file to use your the partition you want in your SLURM to execute the pipeline.